armbian/build/documentation/general-faq.md

 # How to update kernel?

-First you need to download a proper pack located at the end of board download section (Kernel, U-boot, DTB).
-This example is for Cubietruck but it's the same for other boards, just get a kernel for that board.
+First you need to download a proper kernel tar pack located at the end of board download section (Kernel, U-boot, DTB).
+This example is for Cubietruck but it's the same for all other boards - just grab a kernel pack for board of your choice.

 	mkdir 3.19.6
 	cd 3.19.6
 	wget http://mirror.igorpecovnik.com/kernel/3.19.6-cubietruck-next.tar
 	tar xvf 3.19.6-cubietruck-next.tar
 	dpkg -i *.deb

-Reboot into new kernel.
+1. Create some temporary directory
+2. Go into it
+3. Grab a kernel pack
+4. Install all .deb files.
+If some pack refuses to install use: **--force-all**

+Reboot.

-# Optional step if you previously installed your system on NAND?
+# Optional steps if you have your system on NAND?

 Your first NAND partition is usually mounted under /boot.
 In this case all you need to do is:

 	mkimage -A arm -O linux -T kernel -C none -a "0x40008000" -e "0x40008000" -n "Linux kernel" -d /boot/zImage /boot/uImage

-If you use older image than you might need to mount your first NAND partition (/dev/nand1) and copy new uImage there.
+If you use older image than you might need to mount your first NAND partition (**/dev/nand1**) and copy new uImage there.

 Reboot.

-# Optional step if you update kernel on older SD image?
+# Optional steps if you update kernel to older SD image?

-If you came from image that doesn't have boot scripts (/boot/boot.scr) you will need to create one - Create /boot/boot.cmd file:
+If you came from image that doesn't have boot scripts (/boot/boot.scr) you will need to create one.

+Create **/boot/boot.cmd** file with this content:

 	setenv bootargs console=tty1 root=/dev/mmcblk0p1 rootwait consoleblank=0
 	if ext4load mmc 0 0x00000000 /boot/.next